Fat Pirate Casino

 Predatory Targeting: Explicitly markets to UK self-excluded players (GamStop circumvention).
 Operates illegally in UK without UKGC license.

-Sister Site Network: Connected to six casinos sharing identical fraud patterns, indicating coordinated scam operation.
+Sister Site Network: Connected to six casinos sharing identical fraud patterns, indicating coordinated scam operation designed to distribute risk and maximize victim reach.

 Reputation: Recent complaints (Nov-Dec 2024) show classic scam pattern: small wins approved to build trust, large wins blocked via bureaucratic obstruction.